Felisha Herrera Villarreal, PhD

 Melissa A. Navarro Martell, PhD

-Melissa A. Navarro Martell (she/her/hers), Ph.D., is a third year Assistant Professor in the Department of Dual Language and English Learner Education in the College of Education at San Diego State University, a Hispanic Serving Institution.
+Melissa A. Navarro Martell (she/her/hers), Ph.D., is an Assistant Professor in the Department of Dual Language and English Learner Education in the College of Education at San Diego State University, a Hispanic Serving Institution in the land of the Kumeyaay.
 Her research and teaching center the need to prepare critically conscious educators on the sociopolitical, ideological, cultural, and linguistic aspects of teacher preparation in general, and K-8 equitable science and dual-language education specifically; pushing the need to decolonize science education.
-Dra.
-Navarro Martell taught her first two years as an Assistant Professor at CSU Dominguez Hills a) undergraduate courses around science, technology, engineering, arts and mathematics education (STEAM), b) Spanish science methods courses in the bilingual teacher credential program, and c) an academic discourse course in the Dual Language Master’s Program.
 Her experiences as an immigrant 6th grade student from Tijuana, México, inspired her path as an educator who understands bilingual learners.
 Dra.
-Navarro Martell is a former 4th and 8th grade social-justice math and science Spanish/English dual-language teacher.
+Navarro Martell is a former 4th and 8th grade social-justice math and science Spanish/English dual-language teacher who currently teaches math and science methods courses in the bilingual teaching credential program.

 My legal name is Michelle Antoinette Trejo Parsons – please call me Toni (she/her/hers).
 I am a Latina from East Los Angeles, but moved down to the San Diego area when I was 19 years old to finish my degree at SDSU (I ended up with three) – the most recent being my Doctorate in Education with an emphasis in Community College Leadership.
 I defended my dissertation in May 2020.
 My research focused on the degree aspirations of STEM majors that started their post-secondary education at a community college.